 Here are our top 5 suggestions.

 Nothing says, “please stop crying” like a bag of gummy bears or lollipops.
 But unless you want an extreme sugar-high to become your next problem, you’re much better off packing healthy snacks (like Lil Bucks, for example) that provide your child with the nutrition they need—while also distracting them from their grumpy mood.

 Even though you’re on-the-go, be sure to never skip breakfast when traveling with kids.
 You’ve heard the saying: breakfast is the most important meal of the day!
 Skipping a morning meal can cause everyone to feel irritable or restless later in the day.
-Though it’s difficult to get moving in the morning—and your sleepy, frazzled kids insist “they’re not hungry”—try to pack fresh fruits, peanut butter and banana sandwiches, or cereal bars made with whole grains.
+Though it’s difficult to get moving in the morning—and your sleepy, frazzled kids insist “they’re not hungry”—try to pack fresh fruits, peanut butter and banana sandwiches, high protein snacks, or cereal bars made with whole grains.
 Everyone will feel much better no matter how many hours pass by!
 Even consider packing snacks in lunch bags the night before your trip.